HandsomeNut/TicTacToe/README.md

 # TicTacToe
 A little project, to get some with the tkinter library.
-Also planning to experiment with some AI methods later.
+Also planning to experiment with some Minmaxing methods later.